This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow tomatoes – planting out tomatoes

 Move your tomatoes outside after the last frost in May.
-Choose a sunny, sheltered spot, where you can plant them into a border (into soil that has had plenty of well-rotted garden compost added), or into 30cm pots, or put two or three plants in a growing bag.
-If growing tomatoes in a greenhouse, try growing alongside basil, which thrives in the same conditions.
+Choose a sunny, sheltered spot, where you can plant them into soil with plenty of well-rotted garden compost added.
+Alternatively plant them into 30cm pots, or put two or three plants in a growing bag.

 Watch Alan Titchmarsh's No Fuss video guide to planting tomatoes in a growing bag: